Omnidocs/EditFlow/README.md

 1. <b>User Action</b>: The user initiates the process by clicking the "Edit Document" button in the third-party system.
 2. <b>Popup Initiation</b>: The third-party system opens a popup for the Edit Flow.
 3. <b>Authentication</b>: The user is presented with an authentication dialog based on the Create Tenant configuration.
-4. <b>Successful Authentication</b>: Once authenticated, an `omnidocs-edit-upload-request message` is sent to the third-party system.
-The third party must respond with an `omnidocs-edit-upload-response` message containing:
+4. <b>Successful Authentication</b>: Once authenticated, an `omnidocs-upload-request message` is sent to the third-party system.
+The third party must respond with an `omnidocs-upload-response` message containing:
     * The file for editing (Base64 encoded)
     * The file name
     * The source system parameter
     * Additional metadata to be displayed to the user
+    * ActionType ("Edit" or "View"), which defines if the session is view only or edit mode.
+If view only, then the document is presented in Microsoft 365 for the web instantly, without edit options available.
     * The AutoOpenEditorType parameter, which defines whether the editing session should start automatically (values: 'WOPI/Desktop').
 This is optional; if not provided, the editing session will not open automatically.
     * The ShowUIActions parameter, which specifies the available editing actions for the end-user (values: ["WOPI", "Desktop"]).
 This is optional; if not provided, all editing actions will be available.
 5. <b>Redirection to File Metadata Overview</b>: The first application popup displays the document's metadata and presents four user button actions: